Ariel-Perez/sudoku/README.md

 ## Introductory Project: Diagonal Sudoku Solver

 # Question 1 (Naked Twins)
 Q: How do we use constraint propagation to solve the naked twins problem?
-A: *Student should provide answer here*
+A: The naked twins problem occurs when two boxes within the same unit have the same two possible numbers that can go in them.
+When this happens, as no other number can go in those boxes, those two numbers can't go anywhere else either.
+This means they can be safely removed from the possibilities on any other box that belongs to the same unit.

+A generalization of the naked twins problem would be whenever *n* boxes within the same unit contain the same *n* possible numbers.
+The reasoning behind the solution of the general problem stays the same.

 # Question 2 (Diagonal Sudoku)
 Q: How do we use constraint propagation to solve the diagonal sudoku problem?
-A: *Student should provide answer here*
+A: To generalize to a Diagonal Sudoku the only requirement is that all of the previously mentioned operations consider the two new diagonal units.

 ### Install

 This project requires **Python 3**.

 We recommend students install [Anaconda](https://www.continuum.io/downloads), a pre-packaged Python distribution that contains all of the necessary libraries and software for this project.
 Please try using the environment we provided in the Anaconda lesson of the Nanodegree.

 ##### Optional: Pygame